kelvins/Chronobiology/README.md

 ----------

-Please, feel free to contribute in any way.
+This project was created under the MIT license.
+Feel free to contribute by commenting, suggesting, creating issues or sending pull requests.

 If you want more information about this project please contact-me: kelvinpfw@hotmail.com